ptomulik/testmd/README.md

     require 'puppet/util/repoutil'

-One of the first steps you'll probably have to do will be to retrieve utility object, for example the `apt` repo utility:
+One of the first steps you'll probably have to do is be to retrieve an utility object (call it `repo`).
+For example, `apt` repo utility may be obtained as
+follows:

     repo = Puppet::Util.repoutil(:apt)